Court Counseling Institute

 Self-Paced Therapy for Forgiveness Online Course

-All assignments must be completed and reviewed by a certified facilitator before any documentation is issued.
-Following this process, participants receive a formal certificate of completion within two business days.
-This court-accepted program goes beyond checking boxes.
-It provides practical tools that promote long-term change and emotional well-being.
-Often recommended by attorneys, therapists, and caseworkers, the program supports cases involving family conflict, relational trauma, or accountability processes.
-Participants walk away with new insight and practical skills for healing, responsibility, and sustained change.
-Ultimately, forgiveness heals, and this course offers a thoughtful and effective path forward.
+All assignments must be completed and reviewed by a licensed facilitator before any documentation is issued.
+Upon review, participants receive a formal letter of completion within two business days.
+This court-accepted program goes beyond surface-level compliance.
+It delivers meaningful tools that support lasting emotional change and growth.
+Frequently recommended by attorneys, therapists, and caseworkers, the course supports situations involving family conflict, emotional trauma, or personal accountability.

 Unsure If Therapy for Forgiveness Meets Your Legal Needs?